175-151-Great Vocals

 Writer/Composer: Leonard Cohen (1984)

 This American singer / songwriter’s career was just getting started before his tragic death at 31 years.
-His version of this Leonard Cohen classic seemed to cement his legendary status in the field of Folk/Rock and Alternative Rock / Blues.
+His version of this Leonard Cohen classic seemed to cement his legendary status in the field of Folk Rock and Alternative Rock and Blues.
 It reveals his marvelous vocal control, distinctive sound and a style that mesmerized his audiences.
-It was said he worked within 4 octaves, with the great ability to hold onto a note a long time and move seemingly without effort to a higher octave.
+It was said he worked within 4 octaves, with the great ability to hold onto a note a long time and move seamlessly without effort to a higher octave.
 Even with Biblical passages, this is not considered a religious song, but a song of lost love.
-However we view its interpretation, it’s Stunning!
+This song, with his lonely guitar, poetically expresses the hollow feeling that’s left over from the feelings of hopeless helplessness.
+However, we choose to view its interpretation—it’s Haunting, Stunning!

 152. RESPECT (1967)

-Vocalist: Aretha Franklin (Background vocals Carolyn & Erma Franklin)
+Vocalist: Aretha Franklin (Carolyn & Erma Franklin Background vocals)

 Writer/Composer: Otis Redding (1965)

-Aretha’s second entry on our ranking is without doubt, one of the most influential R&B / Soul songs in American music history.
-She really nails it, her signature song, a rocking, gospel-charged delivery, impossible to duplicate!
+Aretha’s 2nd entry on our ranking is without doubt, one of the most influential R&B / Soul / Rock songs in American music history.
+It ultimately changed the landscape for American music, more than any other Soul song.
+She really nails it, becoming her signature song, a Rocking, Gospel-charged delivery, impossible to duplicate!
 As her breakthrough song, her dynamic vocals are considered as one of the greatest examples of independence, attitude, and equality ever recorded.
-Listen to her “spraying a wash of notes over a single word or syllable,” as she adds emotional impact to her message…Wow!
-She really started something big, a New Style!
+Listen to her “spraying a wash of notes over a single word or syllable,” as she adds emotional impact to her message.
+Who can forget?
+“R-E-S-P-E-C-T / Find out what it means to me / R-E-S-P-E-C-T / Take care / T-C-B.” A Stunning moment in time…Wow!
+She really started something big, a new Style!

 151. TRUE LOVE “High Society” (1956)